BobStrogg/teslacam-browser/README.md

 Basic video playback controls let you view all available cameras side-by-side.
 Clicking on a video will open a file browser pointing to the source file.

-## Hardware 3.0 (HW3)
+## HEVC codec

-It appears newer vehicles with HW3 encode video in HEVC / H-265 format, which Chrome seems unable to handle.
-All you'll see are blank areas where the videos should be, and clicking "Play" will throw an error (visible on the debug console).
+It appears newer Tesla software versions encode video in HEVC / H-265 format, which Chrome seems unable to handle.
+All you'll see are blank areas where the videos should be, and clicking "Play" will throw an error (shown in a red box).
+If this occurs, clicking the "Browse" button will attempt to open the app in your default web browser.
+If it still doesn't work, opening the same address in Safari (macOS) or Edge (Windows) should help.

 ## tesla_dashcam